 Do I only need one internship?

-Only one internship is required for graduation, but Marymount students are encouraged to take advantage of other internships or work-related opportunities outside of the SBA requirement.
+Only one internship is required for graduation, but Marymount students are encouraged to take advantage of other internships or work-related opportunities outside of the SBT requirement.
 While academic credit will only be granted for approved internships, students can learn valuable lessons and develop important contacts through earlier work opportunities.

 Will my internship be paid?